 The LHIN is funded by the Province of Ontario in accordance with the Ministry-LHIN Accountability Agreement ("MLAA"), which describes budgetary arrangements established by the MOH.
-The Financial Statements reflect funding approved by the MOH to the operations of the LHIN.
-The LHIN cannot authorize payments in excess of the budgetary allocation set by the MOH in the MLAA.
-Due to the nature of the Accountability Agreement, the LHIN is economically dependent on the MOH.

-LHIN Financial Statements include LHIN operating funds included in the Ministry-LHIN Accountability Agreement.
+LHIN financial statements include LHIN operating funds included in the Ministry-LHIN Accountability Agreement.